How to Apply for the Athletic Training (MS) Program

 2018-2019 Admissions Information

 There is a preferred application deadline of January 7, 2019 and a final deadline of April 1, 2019.
-We are currently still accepting applications for Fall 2019.
+We are currently still accepting applications for Summer 2019.
 Competitive candidates will be invited to interview with one or more members of the Athletic Training faculty.
 All admissions decisions are made on a rolling basis and applications will be reviewed in the order in which they are received.
 Please contact Kieran Bennett at PT.AT@pacificu.edu with any questions regarding the application process.

 How to Apply